influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/artifactLocation.md

 withSecurityToken(securityToken)
 ```

-SecurityToken is the user's temporary security token.
-For more details, check out: https://www.alibabacloud.com/help/doc-detail/100624.htm
+"SecurityToken is the user's temporary security token.
+For more details, check out: https://www.alibabacloud.com/help/doc-detail/100624.htm"

 ## obj oss.accessKeySecret

-SecretKeySelector selects a key of a Secret.
+"SecretKeySelector selects a key of a Secret."

 ### fn oss.accessKeySecret.withKey